-I work with organizations that recognize their potential to do good in the world and help them advance their missions through business strategy and integrated purpose programs.
-I strongly believe that organizations can be a force for good and that brand purpose programs impact your business and your brand.
+I work with organizations to unlock potential to do good and help them advance their missions through business strategy and integrated purpose programs.
 I am a creative strategist who understands how to leverage business for good.

 I'm currently working at The North Face with a focus on corporate communications, advocacy, sustainability and giving.
-I'm developing a values-based advocacy program for public lands, climate change and inclusion and diversity, and building and launching a new purpose platform around exploration.
+I'm developing a values-based advocacy program for public lands, climate change and inclusion and diversity, and evolving the Explore Fund into a new purpose platform around exploration.
 I shine light on the brand's sustainability programs, leading to recognition like this world-changing idea.
 Prior, I spent time as a VP of strategy for purpose-driven brands at Free Range, partnering with The Nature Conservancy, Rainforest Alliance, Cradle to Cradle Product Innovation Institute and The Tipping Point Community, among others.
-Prior to that, I was part of the team driving corporate sustainability work at Fenton Communications.
-I established the company's offering around Renewable Energy and led branding and campaign work with clients including Facebook, Vastly, Etho Capital (fossil-free index and ETF) and Corporation for Battery Recycling.
+Prior to that at Fenton Communications, I established the company's offering around Renewable Energy and led branding and campaign work with clients including Facebook, Vastly, Etho Capital (fossil-free index and ETF) and Corporation for Battery Recycling.

-I also worked at Google where I was responsible for global PR for sustainability, energy and data centers.
+I also worked at Google where I lead global communications for sustainability, energy, and data centers.
 I grew Google’s leadership in green building, sustainability, clean energy, and resource efficiency.
 While at Edelman in LA and SF, I managed corporate and sustainability communications for The North Face, including their Responsible Down Standard.
 I broke new ground in CSR reporting and digital strategy for Adobe's CSR team and rallied thousands of HP employees to participate in HP & Kiva’s $7M partnership.